legrahamcracker/InstacartBasketPythonAnalysis/README.md

 # InstacartBasketPythonAnalysis

 Instacart is an online grocery delivery business.
+The datasets used were open-source information aside from the customers dataset. <br>
+The customers dataset is a fictional dataset for the purposes of using varios Python functions.

 Python was used to analyze Instacart sales data to answer the following stakeholder questions or tasks: